JasperFx/jasper/documentation/documentation/bootstrapping/ihostedservice.md

 <!--title:Long Running Processes with IHostedService-->

-Even if not running within an ASP.Net Core bootstrapped system, Jasper supports the ASP.Net [IHostedService](https://www.stevejgordon.co.uk/asp-net-core-2-ihostedservice) interface to start and stop long running processes or startup and teardown actions in addition to the messaging or http handler support.
+Jasper supports the ASP.Net [IHostedService](https://www.stevejgordon.co.uk/asp-net-core-2-ihostedservice)
+interface to start and stop long running processes or startup and teardown actions in addition to the messaging or http handler support.